-Also two of the same shots as above.
-But then in opposite of this street.
+Same shots as above.
+In opposite of this street.
 At the end of the street you can see a different door.

 The church of Sainte Enimie

-Tell enters the spelled world Mona The church in opposite
+Tell enters a spelled world Mona The church in opposite

 The monastere of Sainte Enimie

-First I thought these shots were also in the church, but the background is different.
+First I thought these shots were made in the church, but the background is different.
 It's Salle Capitulaire in the monastery of Sainte Enimie.

-The other side of the Salle Capitulaire, you hardly see.
+The other side of the Salle Capitulaire.
 This side has a larger window.

 Prison 'O Grady

-Probably in the monastere of St. Enimie or an ancient house.
+1988 Probably in the monastere of St. Enimie or an ancient house.
+Recently